 When you will migrate to New Zealand, you will have to apply for a specific type of visa, unless you are exempt from this procedure.
 The application file will be processed in a given period of time, depending on the visa that you apply for; below, you can find a list regarding the time required for processing residence visas:

-- residency in New Zealand in the Skilled Migrant Program are processed in a period of 22 months in 50% of the cases or in 24 months or 27 months;
+• residency in New Zealand in the Skilled Migrant Program are processed in a period of 4 months;

 According to the law on immigration in New Zealand, in order to have the right to NZ permanent residency, you will most likely have to be the holder of a temporary residence permit.
 Upon your arrival in New Zealand, you will receive a residence visa for the purpose of your stay, which is issued for a limited amount of time (2 years).